shunjizhan/use-tree-state/README.md

 Instead of 'update' the tree state, this will set whole tree state directly.
 Didn't test this method, but leave this api anyways, so use with cautions!
 And plz [open an issue](https://github.com/shunjizhan/use-tree-state/issues) if it doesn't work : )

 ## Custom Reducers
 There are two ways to build custom state transition functions.
-We provided a `findTargetNode` util to help find the target node.
+We provide an util to help find the target node:  `findTargetNode(root: tree-state-obj, path: array<int>)` .

 ### 🌀 method 1: wrap custom reducers (recommended)
 We can build any custom reducers of format

-`myReducer(root: tree-state-obj, path: array | null, ...params): tree-state-obj`
+`myReducer(root: tree-state-obj, path: array<int> | null, ...params): tree-state-obj`

 and pass it to the hook constructor.
-Hook will then expose a wrapped version of it.
-Then we can use it like
+Hook will then expose a wrapped version of it, and we can use it like

-`reducers.myReducer(path: array | null, ...params)`
+`reducers.myReducer(path: array<int> | null, ...params)`

 to update the treeState.
 ```ts